fimad/Igor/README.md

 Igor
 ====

-All of the files related to my senior project.
-The `paper/` directory contains the draft of my final paper.
-The `src/` directory contains the implementation of a gadget-based metamorphic engine inspired by return-oriented programming techniques and the Frankenstein metamorphic system [1].
+The implementation of a gadget-based metamorphic engine inspired by return-oriented programming techniques and the Frankenstein metamorphic system [1].
 To quote from the abstract of my paper:

 >    This paper presents the design and implementation of a metamorphic engine
 >    intended to be capable of evading current commercial classification methods,